sofa-framework/PulsePhysiology/README.md

 - Add a variable `CMAKE_PREFIX_PATH` and set it to both SOFA and Pulse install dirs.
 In the example case: `CMAKE_PREFIX_PATH=/home/user/sofa/install;/home/user/pulse/install`

+- Also set `CMAKE_INSTALL_PREFIX` to the build dir.
+In the example case : `CMAKE_INSTALL_PREFIX= /PulsePhysiology-build`

 - Configure + Generate

 - Build the plugin

+## Using the built plugin

+- Various patient states are available in *./states* directory inside PulsePhysiology-build.
+The default is StandardMale@0s.pba but can be modified while calling the LoadStateFile() function.

+- cd into the build directory : PulsePhsyiology-build

+- Type command `make` followed by `make install`

+- Now to run simulation for a particular condition, run command `bin/PulsePhysiology condition`

+- Lets say you want to run simulation for Pulmonary Function, the command will be `bin/PulsePhysiology PulmonaryFunctionTest"`

+- Some of the other conditions are : `AirwayObstruction Asthma BrainInjury CPR TensionPneumothorax`